Application Components

 A bachelor’s degree or equivalent from an accredited institution with a minimum GPA of 3.0 on a 4.0 scale is required for admissions.
 In addition, the Neuroscience PhD Program requires applicants to have at least one year of laboratory research experience.

-Transcripts: Upload unofficial transcripts (ie, scanned copies) to your application.
-International applicants sould also upload scanned copies of their degree certificate(s).
+Upload unofficial transcripts (ie, scanned copies) to your application.
+International applicants should also upload scanned copies of their degree certificate(s).
 If admitted to the program, you will be required to send official documents to UC Berkeley after accepting your admission offer.

-GPA: If your GPA is on a 4.0 scale, please complete fields in the "Grade Point Averages (GPA)" section of the application: cumulative, advanced, major, intended field of study (if differnt from major), and cumulative graduate GPA (if applicable.
+If your GPA is on a 4.0 scale, please complete fields in the "Grade Point Averages (GPA)" section of the application: cumulative (required), advanced (required), major (required), intended field of study (if differnt from major), and cumulative graduate GPA (if applicable).
+Your cumulative GPA should be displayed on the transcript you upload as part of your application.
+Please upload a calculation worksheet if additional GPAs are not noted on your transcript and you need to make the calulations yourself.
+There are some on-line GPA calculators you can find with a Google search.

 If your GPA is not based on a 4-point scale, please do not convert to this scale.
-Instead, complete the “Other Scale GPA” field on the application using the scale used at your institution and be sure to include documentation of their grading system (usually this is part of your transcript).
+Instead, complete the “Other Scale GPA” field on the application using the scale used at your institution and be sure to upload documentation of their grading system (usually this is part of your transcript, but upload a separate document if needed).

 Application Essays